 In America, we celebrate Halloween as a children’s holiday associated with costumes and candy.
 However, the holiday originated as a Celtic festival held on October 31st.
 The pagans believed the barrier between our world and the spirit world was weakest on that night and that spirits could pass the barrier and come back to the living.
 People would welcome ancestral spirits with treats.
 On the other hand, they would dress up to disguise themselves from evil spirits to prevent them from following them home.
 They would also carve faces into turnips to scare away evil spirits.
 When Irish immigrants came to America they found pumpkins much easier to carve, hence creating the modern day jack o’ lantern.

-Irish Fairy Tales of Giants
+Irish Folk Tales of Giants and Fionn Mac Cumhaill

 Irish Fairy Tales

 Ireland is known for fairies.
 However, they are not the cute pixies we think of as in Disney’s Tinkerbell.
-There are 3 main fairies associated with Ireland.
+There are 3 main fairies associated with Irish culture.
 The first is the Banshee whose scream foretells death.
 Then there is the impish Leprechaun.
 He mostly an annoying prankster.
 The last in the Pooka.
 This one is a shape shifter that steals people’s babies.
 However, as if this isn’t bad enough, the Pooka replaces Irish babies with deformed babies of his own.

 You can book this virtual experience with Mark yourself through airbnb.